microsoft/Accera/docs/Manual/02 Simple Affine Loop Nests.md

 * `Nest`: A nest captures the logic of a simple nest, without any optimizations or implementation details.
 * `Schedule`: A `Nest` is used to create a schedule.
 The schedule controls the order in which the nest iterations are visited.
 Multiple schedules can be fused into a single schedule, which may no longer represent a simple nest.
-* `ActionPlan`: A `Schedule` is used to create an action plan.
-An action plan controls the implementation details that are specific to a specific target platform (e.g., data caching strategy, vectorization, assignment of arrays and caches to different types of memory).
+* `Plan`: A `Schedule` is used to create a plan.
+A plan controls the implementation details that are specific to a specific target platform (e.g., data caching strategy, vectorization, assignment of arrays and caches to different types of memory).
-* `Package`: An `ActionPlan` is used to create a function in a function package.
+* `Package`: A `Plan` is used to create a function in a function package.
 The package is then compiled and emitted.

 Once a package is emitted, the Accera functions contained in it can be called from external client code.
 This external code is typically not written using Accera.